-- 17 The Pension Fund's Risk Management Strategy is to: - a) identify key risks to the achievement of the Fund's aims - b) assess the risks for likelihood and impact - c) identify mitigating controls - d) allocate responsibility for the mitigating controls - e) maintain a risk register detailing the risk features in a)-d) above - f) review and update the risk register on an annual basis - g) report the outcome of the review to the Nottinghamshire Pension Fund Committee. - 18 The Risk Register is a key part of the Risk Management Strategy as it identifies the main risks to the operation of the Fund, prioritising the risks identified and detailing the actions required to further reduce the risks involved.
-These actions will link to the Service Plan process currently reported to the Nottinghamshire Pension Fund Committee in accordance with the Principles for Investment Decision Making and Disclosure in the Local Government Pension Scheme in the United Kingdom 2012.
+- 17 The risk tolerance of the Fund is agreed with the Pension Fund committee, the investment team and independent adviser through the setting of the investment beliefs, funding and investment objectives.
+The Fund will only take sufficient risk in order to achieve its long term funding objectives set out in paragraph 4. - 18 The Pension Fund's Risk Management Strategy is to: - a) identify key risks to the achievement of the Fund's aims - b) assess the risks for likelihood and impact - c) identify mitigating controls - d) allocate responsibility for the mitigating controls - e) maintain a risk register detailing the risk features in a)-d) above - f) review and update the risk register on an annual basis - g) report the outcome of the review to the Nottinghamshire Pension Fund Committee.

+19 The Risk Register is a key part of the Risk Management Strategy as it identifies the main risks to the operation of the Fund, prioritising the risks identified and detailing the actions required to further reduce the risks involved.

-- 19 All staff involved in the Pension Fund and Members of the Nottinghamshire Pension Fund Committee need to have an appropriate level of understanding of risk and how risks affect the performance of the Fund.
-To consolidate the risk management process, the Pension Fund Committee will be asked to:- - agree the Risk Management Strategy - approve the Risk Register and agreed actions - receive and approve the Annual Governance Statement, which will comment upon the Fund's risk management process. - 20 By adopting this approach, the Pension Fund will be able to demonstrate a clear commitment, at a strategic level, to the effective management of Pension Fund risks.
+- 20 All staff involved in the Pension Fund and Members of the Nottinghamshire Pension Fund Committee need to have an appropriate level of understanding of risk and how risks affect the performance of the Fund.
+To consolidate the risk management process, the Pension Fund Committee will be asked to:- - agree the Risk Management Strategy - approve the Risk Register and agreed actions - receive and approve the Annual Governance Statement, which will comment upon the Fund's risk management process. - 21 By adopting this approach, the Pension Fund will be able to demonstrate a clear commitment, at a strategic level, to the effective management of Pension Fund risks.
 The Risk Management Strategy and Risk Register will be kept under review and will be revised following any material changes in policy.